 Whatever your interests, temperament or dating status, there are people out there ready to share your enthusiasm and company.

 At Holiday by Atria, we know people belong together.
 That’s why our communities are designed around connection.
-From fitness classes to cultural programs and outings, there’s never a shortage of activities – and with hundreds of communities across the country, we’ve got a lot of good neighbors to enjoy them with.
+From fitness classes to cultural programs and outings, there’s never a shortage of activities – and with communities across the country, we’ve got a lot of good neighbors to enjoy them with.

 To learn more about moving to Holiday, stop by a Holiday near you.
 Your friends are waiting!